SIMPLproject/SLibc/docs/compilation.md

 Each folder has its own rules.
 As mentioned earlier, the string folder is a good example: if the Makefile needs to compile with SIMD optimizations on x86_64, it generates multiple versions depending on the supported architectures via the `VERSION_FLAGS = sse avx` variable.
 Each version is compiled, and an IFUNC is used to resolve the correct symbol at runtime.

+if !NATIVE
+_template will be compile in function of the VERSION_FLAGS list _config will be compile in SHARED or ARCHIVE to _config_shared.o and _config_archive.o else
+_config will be compile onse to _config.o
+_template ONLY the NATIVE VERSION with no ifunc in shared